CosticaPuntaru/react-vs-angular/readme.md

 - Why is so different from the way i was use to interact with the browser?
 - why modifier components? (aka directive)?
 - why dose the shouldComponentUpdate exists if the template gives the exact used props?

+# other angular hat tricks

+## $delegate
+lets take the fallowing examples:

+you just finish up the biggest project ever, but now the PM ask you to add an analytics code to all the forms on the site (milions of them).

+### React:
+create a form wrapper component, go to every on of the milions of forms and replace them with the new component

+### Angular:
+use $deleget to overwrite the form component with an wrapper over it adding the new functionality

+another good example is doing ab testing, you can easlity replace old components with new one, without needing to change all your code.

+## testing code

 # my conclusions